Calculate slope between two points with step-by-step solutions, interactive graphing, and comprehensive geometry lessons

 Formula: m = (y₂ - y₁) / (x₂ - x₁)

 Slope is fundamental in algebra, geometry, calculus, and many real-world applications like construction, road design, and economics.
+You can also explore the slope of individual sides when using our polygon calculator to analyze shapes.

 Architecture: Calculating roof pitch and stair angles.

 Engineering: Designing roads, ramps, and drainage systems.
+The grade of a road is a direct application of the slope formula.

 Economics: Representing supply/demand curves.